 If your dog is having more than five bowel movements a day and producing a low volume of diarrhea each time, the problem is probably in the large intestine.

 Again, there can be a range of causes, including worms, polyps, ulcers, or cancer.

 Your vet can determine the cause, so you should provide a sample of the stool for testing.

 A soft stool with a coating of unusual mucous can be a sign that parvovirus or parasites are present.
 If you notice worms or eggs in soft or watery stool, this is also an indication of parasites.

-Your veterinarian should be able to catch many of these infestations before you see visible signs in your dog’s stool, so make sure to get regular check-ups.
+Your vet should be able to catch many of these infestations before you see visible signs in your dog’s stool, so make sure to keep up with regular check-ups.